Probate Q&A Series

 How to Obtain Your Letters

-To secure your letter of authority:
+To secure your letters of authority:

 3. Pay the clerk’s filing fee and any required bond premium.